wix-incubator/codio/README.md

 The format is composed of code editor operations and audio/video.

-A codio recorder allows you to record the proccess of programming inside an IDE.
+A codio recorder allows you to record the proccess of programming inside an IDE with an accompanying audio commentary.
 A codio player will playback that recording inside another IDE.

 ## Why?